 “Forty years of communism did more damage to this city than 400 years of Ottoman rule.”

 Some street artists use the space to practise their murals, obviously after dark.

 Thanks to Robert for his alternative glimpse of Bucharest (you can follow his urban feet on Instagram) and showing me a side of travel that can be just as artful as the traditional and conventional passages.
-But what intrigued me most to support this tour was the positive work that Interesting Times is doing in Romania by developing sustainable tours to fund community projects.
-Their tours are designed by locals, first to cater to the needs of the city and secondarily to the needs of the tourist market – each one is created with the community in mind.
+But what intrigued me most was the positive work by Interesting Times in Romania which develops sustainable tours like this one to fund local projects.
+Their tours are designed and run by locals, each one is always created with the needs of the community in mind first, and tourists second.
+By taking one of their alternative tours, your tourist dollars will be supporting the local community.

-They just recently completed a mural of dragons (it took 36 hours to complete) in St. George Square (Romania’s km 0) which was funded entirely with money from their tours and also Google AdGrants.
-I wasn’t there to see it completed at the time, but I definitely see myself returning to Romania soon and revisiting Bucharest.
+They just recently completed a mural of dragons (it took 36 hours to complete) in St. George Square (Romania’s km 0) which was funded entirely with money from their tours and Google AdGrants to revitalize their city.
+I wasn’t there to see it completed at the time, but I definitely see myself revisiting Bucharest soon.